LBJ-Wade/ISW_21cm_hh/README.md

 ## List of folders

 * `class_syn`
-  - CLASS in syncronouse gauge
+  - CLASS in syncronouse gauge.
 * `class_new`
-  - CLASS in newtonian gauge
+  - CLASS in newtonian gauge.
 * `data`
   - This is a folder to save data from CLASS such as transfer functions, CMB power spectrums, and free electron fraction.
 * `params_Yp`